 The weather outside is frightful and cold, and many schools are cancelled.
 If you have to go out, bundle up and be careful!
 If you or the kids are suffering from cabin fever, check out this Big list of snow day activities for kids in Columbus.

 If any level of snow emergency is in effect, please check with the businesses to ensure they are opening before getting on the road.

-Story Time around Columbus: Please verify the story times for your local library using the links provided, as the schedule often changes during the holidays.
+Story Time around Columbus: Please verify the story times for your local library using the links provided, as the schedule often changes during the holidays, and some story times may be cancelled during extreme weather.

 Grab your sled: Sledding hills in Columbus.
 If there’s enough snow and you want to brave the cold, head to one of these hills.